picmac/treazrisland/docs/ops/ci-cd.md

-During the run the script creates a temporary env file that rewrites `NEXT_PUBLIC_API_BASE_URL`, `CORS_ALLOWED_ORIGINS`, and `NEXT_PUBLIC_MEDIA_CDN` to the LAN host whenever they were still pointing at `localhost`.
-Once Docker Compose starts, the frontend becomes reachable at `http://<runner-ip>:3000/` without manually calling `scripts/dev-http.sh`.
+During the run the script creates a temporary env file that rewrites `NEXT_PUBLIC_API_BASE_URL`, `CORS_ALLOWED_ORIGINS`, and `NEXT_PUBLIC_MEDIA_CDN` to the LAN host whenever they were still pointing at `localhost`, and forces `TREAZ_TLS_MODE=http` in that temporary file.
+Once Docker Compose starts, the frontend becomes reachable at `http://<runner-ip>:3000/` without manually calling `scripts/dev-http.sh` or editing headers after the fact.

 - **Service checks:** Hit `http://localhost:3000` (frontend), `http://localhost:3001/health` (backend), `http://localhost:9090/-/ready` (Prometheus), and `http://localhost:3002` (Grafana) from the host.
 - **Metrics token issues:** Ensure `infra/monitoring/secrets/metrics_token` exists, has correct permissions, and matches Prometheus’ expectations.